wspagnola/covid-19/README.md

-# Covid-19
-RShiny App for Visualizing Covid-19 Data
+# Interactive COVID-19 RShiny App

 ## Objective
 1. Pulls case/fatality data from NY Times and Johns Hopkins and then graphs the data